skyscope-sentinel/Qelm/README.md

 - Must have an IBM account (Free account alots 10 minutes per month)
 - Must have a basic understanding of running circuits
 - Must be familiar with Quantum Computers (you can switch, but I usually use Brisbane for free)
 - 8/2/2025 - Qelm now has a drop in for backends.
-Future releases of qelm will automatically have this feature.
+Future releases of Qelm will automatically have this feature.
 Quantum has been retired but still works perfectly.

 ---